wix-playground/dapperdox/docs/getting-started.md

 ## Basic configuration

-Swaggerly requires little configuration to get started, just where to find your OpenAPI Swagger 2.0 specifications.
+DapperDox requires little configuration to get started, just where to find your OpenAPI Swagger 2.0 specifications.
 Configuration parameters can be specified on the command line, or by setting environment variables.